Skip to main content

 A kitchen with white cabinets and stainless steel appliances.When floodwaters start rising, the first thing people should do is get to safety.
 Once the waters recede, it’s time to go in and assess the damage.

 Floodwaters can contain an array of contaminants, including germs, debris, toxic chemicals, pesticides, gasoline or other household chemicals.
-That is why in the aftermath of a flood, kitchen equipment and surfaces require special attention, said Gina Peek, interim associate dean and Oklahoma State University Extension housing and consumer specialist.
+That is why in the aftermath of a flood, kitchen equipment and surfaces require special attention, said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.

 “First things first – contact your insurance company.
 If your home was flooded by a burst pipe or a broken water heater, some of the following procedures may not be necessary.
 However, for your safety and the safety of your family, it’s important to thoroughly clean, or in some cases throw away, kitchen items and equipment exposed to floodwaters from a natural disaster,” Peek said.